thimonpelka/DSE_2025/README.md

 ## Deploy everything
 make deploy-all

-## Build only Docker services
+## Build and Deploy only Docker services
-make build-docker
+make deploy-docker

 ## Deploy only Kubernetes services
 make deploy-k8s

+## Only Build Docker images (This does not deploy them to Kubernetes!!)
+make build-docker

 ## Check status of all services
 make status